Equity, Inclusion and Cultural Relevancy

 Our trainings focus on social and environmental justice.
 To achieve cultural relevancy, one really has to dig into the work of equity and inclusion.
 We can support organizations or individuals who are looking to further their understanding of cultural relevancy.

-Please click on the links below to see each staff member's areas of expertise.
-Contact firstname.lastname@example.org if you'd like to discuss the trainings that Youth Outside can offer you and/or your organization.
+Contact Shivani Chanillo, Training and Support Manager, at email@example.com if you’d like to discuss the trainings that Youth Outside can offer you and/or your organization.
+Please click on the links below to see each staff member’s areas of expertise.

 - Environmental Traveling Companions